Six-Five Special: Stage Show

 In January and February 1958 Jack Good produced The Six-Five Stage Show, a spin-off live show which toured the UK, promoted by Harold Fielding.
 Presented by Josephine Douglas, Pete Murray and ex-boxer Freddie Mills the show featured performances by The John Barry Seven, Cab Kaye, The Five Dallas Boys, The Vernons Girls, Adam Faith and Kerry Martin, joined by a different "local skiffle group" in each venue.
 The script was by Trevor Peacock.

 Artists

 Among the artists on the show were Petula Clark, Jim Dale, Johnny Dankworth, Terry Dene, Lonnie Donegan, Russ Hamilton, Cleo Laine, Joan Regan, Finlay Currie, boxer Freddie Mills, Wee Willie Harris, Jimmy Lloyd, Marty Wilde, the Dallas Boys and Tommy Steele.

-Comedy performers included Trevor Peacock, who was also a script writer for the show, Spike Milligan and Bernie Winters.
+Comedy performers included Trevor Peacock, who was also a script writer for the show, Spike Milligan and Mike and Bernie Winters.

 Film

 A spin-off film was released in 1958, scripted by Norman Hudis and directed by Alfred Shaughnessy.
 It centred around a young woman's quest for stardom, played by up-and-coming musical star Diane Todd.
 It featured performances from Lonnie Donegan, Dickie Valentine, Jim Dale, Petula Clark, Russ Hamilton and Joan Regan, among others, and featured comic relief from Mike and Bernie Winters.